 At boat shows I hear a lot of interesting questions.
 Under the bright lights and with all the boats shined up, it is a bit of blur trying to find distinctions between manufacturers.
 The question that many first time shoppers is trying to answer, “is this a good boat?”.

 I have suggested that you can quickly ascertain the quality of a boat by looking at the stainless steel and the sound deadening package.
 A boat builder can scrimp and save money here, or he can choose the best materials and build a real yacht.

-We have just installed the bow rail on the new Waypoint 36.
 This is American milled 316 fully polished stainless steel, not imported fake stainless but the real marine grade.
-We use the heavier 1-1/4 inch railing with coped joints and TIG welded so the railing is rock solid and does not rattle or get loose.
+We use the heavier 1-1/4 & 1-1/2-inch railing with coped joints and TIG welded so the railing is rock solid and does not rattle or get loose.
 We are building yachts, not boats.

 We use a great deal of thick multi-density foam sound deadening material in building our tugs.
 No corners cut here, you need to be thorough to build a quality yacht as 80% of the noise can escape through just a 5% opening in the envelope.
 Air transmitted and structurally transmitted noises are addressed with the American Tug comprehensive approach.
 Our supplier, Soundown, is the industry leader in acoustic control.

 For information on the American Tugs or Waypoint 36 construction please give me a call.
 Steve Scruggs at 206-930-6139 or email@example.com.